Delightful Savory Bake

 For best results, ensure carrot slices are uniformly sized.
 Whole milk creates the richest texture.
 Toast pine nuts lightly in a dry pan to enhance their flavor.
 Allow the clafoutis to rest briefly before serving.

 Un gâteau doré aux tranches de fruit, garni de pignons de pin, reposant sur une planche en bois.
-Save for Later
+Pin it

 Un gâteau doré aux tranches de fruit, garni de pignons de pin, reposant sur une planche en bois. | Tasteofsavor.com